 Having been on these panels, it is so obvious when applicants disadvantage themselves by sending recordings of poor video, or audio quality.

-I vividly recall an outstanding violinist who has gone on to win prizes at the most prestigious competitions, including Queen Elisabeth, Tchaikovsky and Sibelius.
+I vividly recall an outstanding violinist who has gone on to win prizes at the most prestigious competitions, including Queen Elisabeth, Tchaikovsky, and Sibelius.
 In one audition which I judged, he failed to pass the pre-screening stage because his camera and microphone were of a poor quality and placed them too far away.
-This clearly jeopardised the quality of his audition.
+This clearly jeopardized the quality of his audition.

 The audition tape must be as perfect as the commercial one but also as spontaneous and inspired as the concert performance.

-When recording an audition DVD, slick presentation is essential.
+When recording an audition DVD, a slick presentation is essential.

-The highest possible sound quality and optimum recording level is of course most important.
+The highest possible sound quality and optimum recording level are of course most important.

 But also essential is appropriate dress, good lighting (the face of a player should be visible as this aids a sense of personal connection), and a clear picture at an angle that helps the viewer feel included.

-Here are some tips how to accomplish that with less money:
+Here are some tips on how to accomplish that with less money:

 For video, use a good camcorder or DSLR camera, not your smart phone.

 Make sure you have a clean background that does not distract from your appearance.